Resumption Of Production In China To Keep Oil Prices Afloat Rather Than OPEC+ - Economist - UrduPoint

 The oil prices will not go much higher because the oil cuts are not big enough to offset the fall in oil demand sparked by the COVID-19 pandemic outbreak, the expert noted.

-The expanded format of OPEC++, which includes the oil producing countries that are not part of OPEC and the Vienna format, is unlikely to survive after the coronavirus outbreak is contained, according to the analyst.
+The expanded format of OPEC++, which includes the G20 oil producing countries that are not part of the cartel and the Vienna format, is unlikely to survive after the coronavirus outbreak is contained, according to the analyst.

 "There is a much better chance that OPEC+ will continue in force with cooperation from Russia," Salameh concluded.